Working with Sections in PowerPoint Library

 //Creates a destination PowerPoint presentation instance.
 Existing presentations can also be used here.

-//Iterates the cloned slides and adds the slides to the destination presentation
+//Iterates the cloned slides and adds them to the destination presentation

 foreach (ISlide slide in slides)